Marriage in England and Wales: Royal marriages

-Marriages of members of the royal family were formerly regulated by the Royal Marriages Act of 1772 (repealed 2015), which made it illegal for any member of the British royal family (defined as all descendants of King George II, excluding descendants of princesses who marry into "foreign families") under the age of 25 to marry without the consent of the ruling monarch.
-Any member of the royal family over the age of 25 who has been refused the sovereign's consent may marry one year after giving notice to the Privy Council of their intention to so marry, unless Parliament passes an act against the marriage in the interim.
+Marriages of members of the royal family were formerly regulated by the Royal Marriages Act 1772 (12 Geo.
+3. c.
+11), which made it illegal for any member of the British royal family (defined as all descendants of King George II, excluding descendants of princesses who marry into "foreign families") under the age of 25 to marry without the consent of the ruling monarch.
+Any member of the royal family over the age of 25 who had been refused the sovereign's consent could marry one year after giving notice to the Privy Council of their intention to so marry, unless Parliament voted against the marriage in the interim.

+The Succession to the Crown Act 2013 (c.
+20), which came into effect in 2015, repealed the Royal Marriages Act 1772 and stated that a person who is one of the first six people in the line of succession to the throne requires the monarch's consent to marry.
+But if permission is refused then they may still marry and the only consequence is that the person and their descendants of the marriage are disqualified from succeeding to the Crown.

 In 2002, the Church of England's General Synod changed the church's remarriage policy shortly before then-Prince Charles was set to marry divorcee Camilla Parker Bowles.
 In 2005, the Queen consented formally to the wedding of Charles, Prince of Wales and Camilla Parker Bowles.

-The royal family was specifically excluded from the Marriage Act 1836, which instituted civil marriages in England.
+The royal family was specifically excluded from the Marriage Act 1836 (6 & 7 Will.
+4. c.
+85), which instituted civil marriages in England.
 However, Prince Charles's civil marriage raised questions.
-Lord Falconer of Thoroton told the House of Lords that the 1836 Act had been repealed by the Marriage Act 1949, which had different wording, and that the British Government were satisfied that it was lawful for the couple to marry by a civil ceremony in accordance with Part III of the 1949 Act, and the Registrar General Len Cook determined that a civil marriage would in fact be valid.
+Lord Falconer of Thoroton told the House of Lords that the 1836 act had been repealed by the Marriage Act 1949 (12, 13 & 14 Geo.
+6. c.
+76), which had different wording, and that the British Government was satisfied that it was lawful for the couple to marry by a civil ceremony in accordance with part III of the 1949 act, and the Registrar General, Len Cook determined that a civil marriage would in fact be valid.
 Any doubt as to the interpretation of the Marriage Act 1949 was put to rest by the Human Rights Act 1998, which requires that legislation be interpreted in conformity with convention rights wherever possible (including the right to marry, without discrimination).